obieh/create-nginx-pod/README.md

-# Create Nginx Pod Using Minikube
+# Create Nginx Pod Using Minikube.
-## This Project will cretae an nginx pod in minikube using dry run and inspect the pod for errors
+## This Project will cretae an nginx pod in minikube using dry run and inspect the pod for errors.

-## Pre-requisite
+## Pre-requisite.
 * You should have minikube and docker installed in your system.
 This project does not cover minikube installation.

-## Set up ENV
+## Set up ENV.
-* Start Minikube
+* Start Minikube.

 * Run `minikube start` to start minikube node on your system.

 ![start-minikube](./img/start%20minikube.png)

 ### N//B I am running a 2-node cluster.
-I you wish to do same then
+I you wish to do same then,
 * Run `minikube start --node=2` You cann add a flag -p<node name> if you want to name the worker node.

-### Check your cluster status to be sure your node is up and running
+### Check your cluster status to be sure your node is up and running.

 * `minikube status`